 The knowledge graph doesn’t even show up for more of the common blogger queries you might see.
 You probably won’t get in it, but also, it doesn’t matter.

 Look at it this way: in a competitive topic well-covered by blog posts, your post might not even make the top 10 results.
-But, if you produce a video on it when few other people have done so, you can siphon off that 3-5% CTR, where you normally wouldn’t get anything.
+But, if you produce a video on it when few other people have done so, you can siphon off that 3-5

 The biggest downside is that Google’s video results are usually pulled from YouTube or, sometimes, another video hosting site.
 They aren’t pulling a video embedded on your page.
 Therefore, you need to optimize a YouTube profile to funnel people to your site.